aeonSolutions/PCB-Prototyping-Catalogue/README.md

 ### Current projects i've been working on the past 4 weeks...

+- smart device for smoke and fire monitoring and detection
 - [firmware prototyping] (1st milestone completed)
 - ~~Indoor Solar Power~~ (2nd milestone completed).
 Next step a "Power wall".
 See [Jehu Garcia](https://www.youtube.com/@jehugarcia) for an overview of what's to come.
 - PCB design and prototyping using [Nvidia's Jetson Nano](https://s.click.aliexpress.com/e/_DnoQOSD) for "Artificial Intelligence" IoE solutions.
 (Robotics, autonomous vehicles, live data acquisition)